k3v1n888/gcp/QUANTUM_AI_INTEGRATION.md

-# 🤖 Quantum AI Integration Guide
+# 🤖 Sentient AI Integration Guide

 ## Overview
-Your AI incident orchestration system has been successfully upgraded to use your **Quantum AI service** instead of GPT-4.
+Your AI incident orchestration system has been successfully upgraded to use your **Sentient AI service** instead of GPT-4.
 The system now leverages your existing AI infrastructure at `quantum-predictor-api-1020401092050.asia-southeast1.run.app` for intelligent threat analysis and incident correlation.

 ## ✅ What's Been Implemented

 ### 1. AI Provider Architecture
 - **Multi-provider system** supporting multiple AI services with intelligent fallback
-- **Quantum AI as primary provider** - Your AI service is the preferred choice
+- **Sentient AI as primary provider** - Your AI service is the preferred choice
 - **Flexible configuration** - Easy to switch between providers via environment variables
 - **Graceful degradation** - Falls back to rule-based analysis if AI is unavailable

-### 2. Quantum AI Integration
+### 2. Sentient AI Integration
 - **Direct integration** with your existing AI prediction and explanation endpoints
 - **Industry standard analysis** - Maintains MITRE ATT&CK, NIST, and SANS compliance
 - **Enhanced correlation** - Uses your AI's prediction capabilities for incident grouping